 The optional number of decimal places to which to round the number.
 To round to a whole number power of ten, use a negative value for decimal_places.
-For example, to round to the nearest ten, use -1.
+For example to round to the power ten use 1 example, to round to the nearest ten, use -1.